 - Reduce the size of the broadcast domain.

-- By the VLAN easy to manage device management.
+- With the VLAN easy to manage device management.

 The feature of VLAN Tagging: